JustinPratama/hiragana_test/README.md

 # hiragana_test
 Overview:
 My family plans to travel to Japan in Spring Break 2023.
-I thought that it would be neat to create a hiragana testing website using what I learned from my web development class.
+I thought that it would be neat to create a hiragana testing website so that I could partially learn more about the Japanese language.
 #
 To run it, clone the repo into your local machine and have react and npm installed.